 SEO gets you into the blue links.
 GEO gets you into the AI-generated answer that appears above the blue links — and into the responses that ChatGPT, Perplexity, and Claude deliver when someone asks about your category.

 They are not competing strategies.
 They are layers.
 SEO is the foundation.
 GEO is the growth layer built on top.
 You cannot get cited by AI if your website is a technical mess.
-But having perfect SEO no longer guarantees visibility — because 26% of the time, users see an AI-generated answer before they ever see your blue link.
+But having perfect SEO no longer guarantees visibility — because on a growing share of queries, users see an AI-generated answer before they ever see your blue link.

 The Click Collapse: What AI Overviews Are Doing to Organic Traffic

-Seer Interactive's September 2025 study is the most comprehensive analysis of AI Overview impact to date.
+Seer Interactive's September 2025 study — 3,119 informational queries across 42 organizations — is among the most comprehensive analyses of AI Overview impact to date (Seer Interactive).
 The numbers are stark:

 • Organic CTR dropped 61% — from 1.76% to 0.61% — for queries where AI Overviews appeared